open-telemetry/opentelemetry-collector-contrib/extension/observer/dockerobserver/README.md

 #### `use_hostname_if_present`

-If true, the "Config.Hostname" field (if present) of the docker container will be used as the discovered host that is used to configure receivers.
+If true, the `Config.Hostname` field (if present) of the docker container will be used as the discovered host that is used to configure receivers.
 If false or if no hostname is configured, the field `NetworkSettings.IPAddress` is used instead.
+These settings can be found in the output of the Docker API's [Container Inspect](https://docs.docker.com/engine/api/v1.41/#operation/ContainerInspect) json.

 default: `false`